-Japanese Armor, or Katchū (甲冑; armor and helmet), depending on in which period it was made they can largely be categorized into two categories, Ō-yoroi (大鎧; great armor) and Tosei-gusoku (当世具足; modern armor) armors.
+Japanese Armor, or katchū (甲冑; armor and helmet), can largely be categorized into two categories depending on in which period it was made: ō-yoroi (大鎧; great armor) and tōsei-gusoku (当世具足; modern armor) armors.

-The Ō-yoroi first appears during the middle and late Heian period (794~1185) and became more widespread during the Kamakura period (1185~1336).
-The Ō-yoroi were designed for cavalry archers as they were one of the main military forces during this period of time, because the box-shaped construction and its heavy weight that didn’t allow for much movement or flexibility, it was unsuitable for use on the ground.
+The ō-yoroi first appears during the middle and late Heian period (794~1185), becoming more widespread during the Kamakura period (1185~1336). Ō-yoroi were designed for cavalry archers as they were one of the main military forces during these periods, because of the box-shaped construction and its heavy weight that restricted your movements, it was unsuitable for use on the ground.
 However it was very effective at deflecting arrows.

-The Ō-yoroi was mostly worn by high ranking samurai on horseback, and although lower ranking samurai used similar armors, they had less components, was lighter and lacked many decorative markings that were prominently seen on the higher ranking samurai armors.
-The main body part consisted of scales called Kozane (小札; lamellae) which were made of leather and iron.
-However, the production time for Ō-yoroi was very long and the over 2000 kozane scales needed to make a set of armor could take more than 265 days to assemble.
+The ō-yoroi were mostly worn by high ranking samurai on horseback, and although lower ranking samurai used similar armors, they had less components, were lighter and lacked many decorative markings that were prominently seen on the higher ranking samurai.
+The main body part consisted of scales called kozane (小札; lamellar or sclaes) which were made of leather and iron.
+However, the production time for ō-yoroi was very long and the over 2000 kozane scales needed to make a set of armor could take more than 265 days to assemble.

-Because of this, the Ō-yoroi is seen as the most formal and beautiful of all Japanese armors, and widely recognized as the true form of the Japanese armor.
-During the Edo period it’s also said that this type of armor was often ordered by families of feudal lords as decorative objects and many of the well preserved remaining Ō-yoroi are actually from this period.
+Because of this, the ō-yoroi is seen as the most formal and beautiful of all Japanese armors, and widely regarded as the truest form of Japanese armor.
+During the Edo period it’s also said that this type of armor was often ordered by families of feudal lords as decorative objects and many of the well preserved remaining ō-yoroi are actually from this period.

-Since this armor was designed for infantry, in contrast to the Ō-yoroi, the shape of the armor became slimmer and less box-shaped which made it lighter and easier to move in, in addition to allowing for more curvy and three-dimensional designs.
-Because of this a variety of styles such as the Okegawa Do Gusoku (桶側胴具足) and Hotoke Do Gusoku (仏胴具足), along with the Nanban Do Gusoku (南蛮胴具足), which was inspired by European style armors appeared during this period.
+Since this armor was designed for infantry, in contrast to the ō-yoroi, the shape of the armor became slimmer and less box-shaped which made it lighter and easier to move in, in addition to allowing for more curvy and three-dimensional designs.
+Because of this a variety of styles such as the ōkegawa dō gusoku (桶側胴具足) and hotoke dō gusoku (仏胴具足), along with the nanban dō gusoku (南蛮胴具足), which was inspired by European style armor, appeared during this period.

-The names of Japanese armors also describes their most prominent features, for example “Jū Hachiken Suji Kabuto Noukon-ito Odoshi Aka Okegawa Nimaido Gusoku” (十八間筋兜濃紺糸威赤桶側二枚胴具足) would mean that it is a armor in red colored Okegawa Nimaido Gusoku style with a Kabuto that is made with 18 ribbed iron plates and decorated with dark navy lace.
+The names of Japanese armors also describe their most prominent features, often quite unromantically, for example the “jūhachiken suji kabuto noukon-ito odoshi aka ōkegawa nimaido gusoku” (十八間筋兜濃紺糸威赤桶側二枚胴具足) would mean that it is: a red colored armour in ōkegawa nimaido gusoku style with a helmet (kabuto) that is made with 18 ribbed iron plates and decorated with dark navy laces.